lvalencia/luisvalencia.dev/README.md

 ## @luvle/code-deploy

 The deployment module that pushes a built vite site AWS.
-Default deploymenet target is `@luvle/luisvalencia.dev`
+Default deployment target is `@luvle/luisvalencia.dev`

 ## @luvle/utils

-The utils module that houses shared common utils across packages
+The utils module that houses shared common utility functions and abstractions across packages

 # Toubleshooting